Daily Cargo News: Rebrand to Lloyd's List Australia

 On 24 November 2011, at the 16th annual Australian Shipping & Maritime Industry Awards, publisher Peter Attwater announced that Lloyd's List DCN was to be re-branded as Lloyd's List Australia to give the publication a "clear national focus".
 The change was immediate, with issue 901 (24 November 2011) the first to appear under the new masthead.
 The paper ran as Lloyd's List Australia and published by Informa Australia for a further 6 years, until a change in regional strategy saw Informa divest their entire Australian publishing business.
 All of their titles, including Lloyd's List Australia, were placed on the market in January 2017.

 Acquisition by Paragon Media, rebrand to Daily Cargo News

 In June 2017, specialist trade publisher Paragon Media completed the acquisition of Lloyd's List Australia.
-The paper continued to run under the Lloyd's List Australia masthead for a further four months, as staff and assets were relocated from Informa's Sydney office to the Paragon Media office in Crows Nest, New South Wales.
+The paper continued to run under the Lloyd's List Australia masthead for a further four months, as staff and assets were relocated from Informa's Sydney office to the Paragon Media office in Crows Nest.
 In October 2017 the masthead was changed to Daily Cargo News, whose acronym, DCN, is a homage to the original name and heritage of the newspaper.

-Daily Cargo News is currently edited by David Sexton, formerly the Editor of Lloyd's List Australia, Chief of its Melbourne bureau and Australian correspondent for former sister publication Lloyd's List.

-Today, Daily Cargo News operates from its Crows Nest headquarters with a bureau in Melbourne.
+Today, Daily Cargo News operates from its Crows Nest headquarters and it is currently edited by Ian Ackerman.
 It remains a totally subscribed publication with a daily e-mail newswire service to several thousand readers.
 In July 2018, Daily Cargo News moved to a monthly magazine format.